skupperproject/skupper-website/input/start/index.md

     $ skupper status
     Namespace '<ns2>' is ready.
 It is connected to 1 other namespace.

+You can connect as many namespaces as you wish.
+Once a namespace is connected, it can access services on any other connected namespace.

 ## Step 4: Expose and access your services

-We now have a network for cross-cluster communication, but our services are not yet available there.
-Use the `skupper expose` command to ... .
+We now have a network for cross-cluster communication, but our services are not yet exposed on the network.
+Use the `skupper expose` command to make a Kubernetes service or deployment available on the

-Now we are ready to communicate across clusters.
+network:

+    $ skupper expose (<service>|<deployment>) --protocol (http|tcp)

-Here we are using a simple hello world application with a frontend and a backend.
+For example, here are the commands for a simple HTTP hello world application with a frontend and a backend:

 Namespace 1: